hhzl/LearnWords2/docs/Developer_notes.md

 ### Aim

 This repository contains a command line program to convert [SRS](https://github.com/repeat-space/srs-knowledge) data from and to other formats.
-The following notes assume you have installed the program.
+The following notes assume you have installed the program ([Installation notes](https://github.com/hhzl/LearnWords2#setup))

 The CLI program also creates a template of a SRS program (HTML/CSS/JavaScript) which then needs to be copied and adapted.

 ### Usage

-To use the program you need to have downloadec, copied or cloned the LearnWords2 folder (directory).
-(TODO Add details about installation)

 To use the program you need to open a terminal window and change into the LearnWords2 directory.

-There is a input data folder and an output data folder
+The cli program uses a ``data`` input folder and generates products in the ``output`` and ``public`` data folder.

 The call